ghezel1995/game-hub/README.md

 - __Game Information__: Browse and discover various video games, with detailed information such as their genres, platforms, and ratings.

-- __Genre Filtering__: Filter games based on genre to easily find games that interest you.
+- __Filtering__: Filter games based on genre and platforms to easily find games that interest you.

 - __Dynamic Data Fetching__: Data is fetched dynamically using custom React hooks for better performance and reusability.